Portrait of Randel Porter seated at his desk in his office

 Not because they learned new coping strategies —

-but because the painful reaction no longer forms in the same way.
+but because the discomfort no longer forms in the same way.

 Will this work if we've already tried therapy?